cadenmcmann/StackWise/api-documentation.md

 ### Auth

 #### POST /auth/signup
 Creates a new user with email/password and returns a JWT.
+Optionally accepts profile fields.

 Request
 ```http